waelhammoudeh/overpass-4-slackware/README.md

      - Disk storage and file system structure
      - Database initialization
-     - Software setup to query and control database
+     - Software setup and configuration
      - Areas creation.
-     - Automating updates using my "getdiff" program
+     - Database maintenance and updates
-     - Scripts to utilize cron and logrotate for maintenance and updates.
+     - Automating the updates

-     This will need another README no kidding.
+     - Log maintenance and rotation

 * README.web :
-     Has details for setting up Apache web server for the web user interface to overpass.
+     Has details for setting up Apache web server to access the database through the internet.

 What is OSM Overpass?
   Quoting from https://wiki.openstreetmap.org/wiki/Overpass_API: